carmody24/Barcodes/Barcode1_and_Barcode2_and_Barcode3_Look_Up_Table/read_me.md

 ***Treble Step2***
 This is a python file that is designed to be submitted to HPC via the BASH file with the same name.
 Input is a folder with your seq data in it in a fastq or fastq.gz format.
 In the BASH file the default file type is .fastq.gz which it will look for so change that in the BASH file if you have a .fastq file type.
 The python code is written to recognize either file type and read it in appropriately.
 Step 2 only recovers barcodes from step 1 not the tiles.
 The code will look for 3 barcodes based on the preceeding and post sequence and length you give it and make a csv file look-up table with similar format to step1.
 It will also make histograms of quality and length distribution for each BC.

+***Filter Treble Step2***
+Input folder containing one CSV file and a threshold number of minimum reads you want to filter the dataset by.
+You input the threshold number and column you want to filter by, this is typically the column with the combination of all the barcodes concatenated.
+This can be submitted to HPC via the accomponying BASH file.